-The team at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Bethlehem, Georgia, is renowned for their expertise in minimally invasive surgery techniques for treating spine and neurological conditions.
+The team at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Johns Creek, Georgia, is renowned for their expertise in minimally invasive surgery techniques for treating spine and neurological conditions.
 In fact, the skilled neurosurgeons often teach other surgeons how to perform these techniques.
 The minimally invasive approach allows the experienced physicians to perform your surgery without causing unnecessary trauma to your spine, thereby increasing its function and preserving its long-term health.
 To benefit from minimally invasive spine surgery, call the office nearest you, or request an appointment through the online booking system today.

 Minimally invasive surgery is a type of spine surgery that requires only small incisions to access the surgical site.
 Unlike traditional, open surgery, minimally invasive surgery causes less trauma to your body and allows you to heal faster.

 During a minimally invasive spine surgery, the Polaris Spine & Neurosurgery Center team uses specialized instruments that fit through the small incisions to remove tumors, damaged discs, or bone spurs.

 They also use a special microscope with an attached camera that sends real-time images of the spinal structures to an external monitor.
 This allows your surgeon to complete surgery with a higher level of precision than may be possible with open surgery.

 The Polaris Spine & Neurosurgery Center team offers several types of minimally invasive spine surgeries and uses the latest techniques to optimize your results.
 Depending on your underlying spine condition or type of injury, you may need a minimally invasive surgery like:

 A microdiscectomy is a minimally invasive procedure to remove portions of damaged discs from the spine to relieve pressure on surrounding nerves.